-- Staff continued to provide limited assistance to several third-party research projects involving studies of individuals' criminal history records; - Staff continue working with the Illinois Department of Correction's Going Home Program's Reentry Steering Committee; - Staff provided technical assistance to Illinois' Disproportionate Minority Contact coordinator regarding the collection and interpretation of juvenile justice criminal history record information; - Staff provided technical assistance to the Illinois Juvenile Detention Alternatives Initiative sites regarding the collection and analysis of data; - Staff are participating in a working group to advise the Harvard Injury Control Research Center and the Centers for Disease Control on the best way to report homicide data for practical use at the local level; - Staff continue to collaborate with FSGU staff on the research, development and testing of alternative funding formulas for the allocation of federal monies to Illinois' multijurisdictional drug enforcement units; - Staff continue to participate with and support the Illinois Attorney General's Methamphetamine Healthcare Advisory Committee's Research Working Group;

-- Staff provided technical assistance to staff of the Illinois Violence Prevention Authority who are responsible for the Safe to Learn grant program regarding their efforts to develop a more effective data collection tool for their grantees; - Staff have joined an advisory committee for the Illinois Violent Death Reporting System (IVDRS), a joint project of the City of Chicago Mayor's Office, the city's Department of Public Health, the Illinois Department of Public Health, the Chicago Police Department, and the Cook County Medical Examiner's Office to develop better data regarding violent deaths in Illinois; - Staff have joined the Illinois Methamphetamine Advisory Panel, a joint project of the Drug Enforcement Administration (DEA), U.S. Attorney's Office, Illinois Attorney General's Office, Illinois State Police, the Illinois Law Enforcement Training and Standards Board, the Illinois Sheriff's Association, the Illinois Association of Chiefs of Police, and the Illinois Drug Officer's Association to discuss the growing threat of methamphetamine abuse in Illinois; - Staff participated with the Redeploy Illinois advisory board and are chairing the group's subcommittee on research and evaluation; - Staff provided on-site CHRI reporting training to the McLean County State's Attorney's Office staff; and - Staff are participating on the advisory board for the evaluation of the Domestic Violence Helpline, City of Chicago Mayor's Office on Domestic Violence.
+- Staff continued to provide limited assistance to several third-party research projects involving studies of individuals' criminal history records; - Staff continue working with the Illinois Department of Correction's Going Home Program's Reentry Steering Committee; - Staff provided technical assistance to Illinois' Disproportionate Minority Contact coordinator regarding the collection and interpretation of juvenile justice criminal history record information; - Staff provided technical assistance to the Illinois Juvenile Detention Alternatives Initiative sites regarding the collection and analysis of data; - Staff are participating in a working group to advise the Harvard Injury Control Research Center and the Centers for Disease Control on the best way to report homicide data for practical use at the local level; - Staff continue to collaborate with FSGU staff on the research, development and testing of alternative funding formulas for the allocation of federal monies to Illinois' multijurisdictional drug enforcement units; - Staff continue to participate with and support the Illinois Attorney General's Methamphetamine Healthcare Advisory Committee's Research Working Group; - Staff have joined an advisory committee for the Illinois Violent Death Reporting System (IVDRS), a joint project of the City of Chicago Mayor's Office, the city's Department of Public Health, the Illinois Department of Public Health, the Chicago Police Department, and the Cook County Medical Examiner's Office to develop better data regarding violent deaths in Illinois; - Staff have joined the Illinois Methamphetamine Advisory Panel, a joint project of the Drug Enforcement Administration (DEA), U.S. Attorney's Office, Illinois Attorney General's Office, Illinois State Police, the Illinois Law Enforcement Training and Standards Board, the Illinois Sheriff's Association, the Illinois Association of Chiefs of Police, and the Illinois Drug Officer's Association to discuss the growing threat of methamphetamine abuse in Illinois; - Staff are participating on the advisory board for the evaluation of the Domestic Violence Helpline, City of Chicago Mayor's Office on Domestic Violence.